 Some toothpastes contain a bluish tinge chemical; this can give an illusion of whiter teeth, without actually changing the tooth colour at all.

 Only tooth whitening agents can change the baseline colour of teeth.
 Toothpastes cannot do this job.
+We have covered tooth whitening agents in detail in our professional teeth whitening post.

 Using an electric toothbrush + regular toothpaste can be just as effective at removing stains